Cisco-AMP/java_security/blog.md

 This is the server saying that it can't find the bytecode for `com.cisco.amp.client.Client$1`.

 Let's take a look at what we sent to the server.
-This is a `String` rendering of the exploit.
+This is a `String` rendering of the exploit attempt.
 ```text
 ï¿½ï¿½ sr com.cisco.amp.server.Submission>ï¿½ï¿½1_Gï¿½ L valuest Ljava/util/Collection;xpsr com.cisco.amp.client.Client$1ï¿½wï¿½:-ï¿½ï¿½  xr java.util.ArrayListxï¿½ï¿½ï¿½ï¿½aï¿½ I sizexp    w    x
 ```